Counting and effective rigidity in algebra and geometry: Main tools: Geometric counting results

 The techniques used to prove Theorem \ref{thm:area3app1} can be applied, in much the same manner, to prove the following result.

-\begin{thm} Let $M$ be an arithmetic hyperbolic $2$--manifold ($3$--manifold) which is derived from a quaternion algebra and contains closed geodesics of lengths $\ell_1,\dots,\ell_N$.
-If $\lambda_i$ is real for all $i$ then exactly one of the following are true: \begin{enumerate} \item There are only finitely many quaternion algebras defined over the invariant trace field $k$ of $\Gamma$ which are ramified at all but one real places of $k$ (respectively, at all real places of $k$) and admit embeddings of $k(\lambda_i)$ for all $i$. \item There are infinitely many commensurability classes of hyperbolic $2$--manifolds (respectively, $3$--manifolds) containing orbifolds with closed geodesics of lengths $\ell_1,\dots,\ell_N$ and invariant trace field $k$.
+\begin{thm} Let $M$ be an arithmetic hyperbolic $2$--manifold (resp., $3$--manifold) which is derived from a quaternion algebra and contains geodesics with lengths (resp., complex lengths) $\ell_1,\dots,\ell_N$.
+If $\lambda_i$ is real for all $i$, then exactly one of the following is true: \begin{enumerate} \item There are only finitely many quaternion algebras defined over the trace field $k$ of $\Gamma$ which are ramified at all but one real places of $k$ (resp., at all real places of $k$) and admit embeddings of $k(\lambda_i)$ for all $i$. \item There are infinitely many commensurability classes of hyperbolic $2$--orbifolds (resp., $3$--orbifolds) that contain an orbifold that has geodesics with lengths (resp., complex lengths) $\ell_1,\dots,\ell_N$ and trace field $k$.
 In this case there exist integers $1\leq r,s,t\leq N$ such that

 \end{enumerate} \end{thm}